Authorization flags

 2. Instrument Future Usage

-• Subscription: The instrument will be used in merchant-initiated payments on a fixed schedule and with a fixed or variable amount.
+• Subscription: the merchant initiates payments using the instrument on a fixed schedule, with a fixed or variable amount.

-1. It is sent by the merchant while tokenizing an instrument by the backend or client-side encryption SDK.
+1. The merchant sends it while tokenizing an instrument, from the backend or the client-side encryption SDK.

-Below you can find a table that summarizes the usage of flags:
+The following table summarizes the usage of flags:

 Use caseScheduleAmountInitiationSave instrumentInstrument Future UsagePayment Processing Type